The Disingenuous 2nd Amendment ‘Debate’

 This is how you look when you claim Cuban heritage yet don’t speak Spanish and ignore the fact that your ancestors fled the island when the dictatorship turned Cuba into a prison camp, after removing all weapons from its citizens; hence their right to self defense.

-When one of thousands of irritated members of the public commented on the post, “A United States Congressman, quite literally attacking a child in hopes of protecting guns,” the campaign responded with “Nah, just pointing out the irony of someone wearing a communist flag while advocating for gun control. — Team King.”
-Whatever miscreant from “Team King” that responded did so that way because Gonzales wore a Cuban flag patch as a nod to her ethnicity during her speech.
 Of note, King once publicly questioned how much “nonwhites have contributed to civilization.”
 King and others persistently exhibiting this kind of callous, filthy behavior leads even less stable people (than these representatives) to take it a step further, like this guy in California: James Catalano, 62, was sent to federal prison for sending “hundreds of harrowing messages” to an activist against gun violence whose daughter was killed in the Parkland school shooting.
 Catalano told law enforcement that the parent of the deceased child was “using his dead daughter to advance his political agenda” so he was “trying to put (the parent) in check by sending him the messages.”
 Some of the vitriol Catalano sent included:

-• We want (the parent) to be scared and not sleeping at night.
-Fuck off (parent).
+• We want [the parent] to be scared and not sleeping at night.
+Fuck off [parent].
 Fuck Joe Biden.

-• Celebrate (the child) being slaughtered, Decapitated.
+• Celebrate [the child] being slaughtered, Decapitated.
 Silenced.
 Dancing no more.
 God Bless President Trump.
-Fuck Joe Biden. (parent and child names redacted by me)
+Fuck Joe Biden. [parent and child names redacted by me]

 Whether tethered to a specific mass shooting, or merely in the general discourse (if you can call it that) about gun control, these officials and pundits endeavor to say the most inflammatory or intellectually bereft things possible.
 Their rhetoric adds fuel to the fire of psychopaths like Catalano.
 But even for those who do attempt to sound “smart,” the arguments carry no greater weight.

 Take for example the philosophical luminary, Ben Shapiro, who purportedly “dismantled” a supporter of tightening gun laws by saying “I’m not sure there’s any evidence that gun control would’ve done anything [to prevent a massacre like that which occurred in Las Vegas].”
 Pro-gun advocates love to resort to this tactic.
 They choose a specific incident in which the gunman legally acquired the weapon, or otherwise had access to it that a specific law maybe would not have prevented, then adopt that example to say that no gun restriction can prevent anything.
 Simultaneously, they ignore instances where a stricter gun law would almost certainly have prevented an incident.
-This kind of argument sounds impressive to only two categories of people: those who want to believe it irrespective of any evidence, and those who are so consumed with their spokespeople of choice that they will embrace any drivel pouring from their mouths.
-Shapiro continued,

 All this seems like is people shouting, ‘Do something!’ while they have no particular solutions and no expertise on guns or gun control.
 I mean, the suggestion that gun control is going to put an end to incidents like this, again, that is an evidence-less proposition based on nothing but emotional response.